dmx-systems/dmx-documentation/docs/devel.rst

 The two kinds of migrations
 ===========================

-As you've already learned, migrations serve different (but related) purposes: some just //create// new type definitions and others //modify// existing type definitions and/or transform existing database content.
+As you've already learned, migrations serve different (but related) purposes: some just *create* new type definitions and others *modify* existing type definitions and/or transform existing database content.
 To support the developer with these different tasks DMX offers two kinds of migrations:

     * A **Declarative Migration** is a JSON file that declares 4 kinds of things: topic types, association types, topics, associations.
 Use a declarative migration to let DMX create new types and instances in the database.
 Use a declarative migration to let your plugin setup the initial type definitions.

       With a declarative migration you can only create new things.
 You can't modify existing things.
 All you do with a declarative migration you could achieve with an imperative migration as well, but as long as you just want create new things, it is more convenient to do it declaratively.

-    * An **Imperative Migration** is a Java class that has access to the //DMX Core Service//.
+    * An **Imperative Migration** is a Java class that has access to the *DMX Core Service*.
 Thus, you can perform arbitrary database operations like creation, retrieval, update, deletion.
 Use an imperative migration when (a later version of) your plugin needs to modify existing type definitions and/or transform existing database content.

 The developer can equip a plugin with an arbitrary number of both, declarative migrations and imperative migrations.